Enterprise Risk Management (ERM): A Thorough Guide to Risk Mitigation Strategies

 Risk Assessment

-Once risks are identified, they must be evaluated based on their likelihood and potential impact.
-Risk assessments help prioritize risks, allowing companies to focus their resources on addressing the most critical threats.
-With Parapet’s ERM software, organizations can streamline this process by utilizing sophisticated risk assessment tools that quantify both the likelihood and financial impact of each risk.
+After risks have been identified, they must be assessed to determine their likelihood and potential consequences.
+This evaluation helps prioritize risks, enabling companies to allocate resources to manage the most critical threats.
+With Parapet’s ERM software, organizations can simplify this process using advanced tools that quantify both risk probability and financial impact.

 Risk Response

-ERM outlines four main ways organizations can respond to risks:
+ERM identifies four key ways organizations can respond to risks:

-- Avoidance: Ceasing activities that generate high-risk exposure.
+- Avoidance: Stopping activities that pose significant risks.

-- Acceptance: Acknowledging the risk and preparing to manage its impact without major preventive actions.
+- Acceptance: Recognizing the risk and choosing to manage it without additional preventive steps.

 Control Activities